dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

     useful when a computation is abstracted over a monad and a user of the computation does not want to use any specific effects with this computation, so she can choose the $Identity$ monad as the monad instance in this case.

-{>> I think you should talk about the notion of "running" a monad when you introduce the monads.
-You use the term further down in the text so it's important that you have defined it properly here. <<}

-{>> Also, you need to introduce the operations of each monad here.
-Like "get" and "set" for the state monad.
-You refer to them in the section on monad transformers. <<}

 * The next example is the $State$ monad for stateful computations.
 Since in most functional languages immutability is encouraged by default, the usual